Creighton vs. Providence: Sportsbook promo codes, odds, spread, over/under - January 6

 Creighton vs. Providence Odds, Spread, Over/Under

-Check out the odds, spread and over/under for this matchup available at multiple sportsbooks.
+Check out the odds, spread and over/under for this matchup across several sportsbooks.

 |Favorite